PrestaShop/prestashop.github.io/content/about.md

 ## What is PrestaShop Build Blog?

-This blog is where project members communicates directly with the community.
+This blog is where project members communicate directly with the community.
 It's especially targeted at those who contribute (to core, translations, documentation, modules/themes, etc.)

 This blog is about everything that has to do with PrestaShop project.
 The whole PrestaShop project team contributes: developers, product managers, designers, tech writers, etc. [We welcome your contributions](#contribute)!